dromaeo/R-Ecology-2023/README.md

 # R-Ecology-2023 👾
-## Course repository 💻
+## Course
 Spatial ecology in R

-UNIBO 2023
+University of Bologna - 2023/24

-## Main scripts in this repo
+## Contents
 + scripts on populations
 + scripts on communities
 + scripts on ecosystems

 >**Notes**
->Scripts will be added lecture by lecture
+> This repository contains scripts and notes taken during classes